AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 GSASIIscriptable can be used in two ways.
-It offers a command-line mode, but the more widely used and more powerful mode of GSASIIscriptable is used is via Python scripts that call the module's application interface (API), see API summary that follows or the :ref:`API` section.
+It offers a command-line mode, but the more widely used and more powerful mode of GSASIIscriptable is used is via Python scripts that call the module's application interface (API), these are summarized immediately below and are documented in the :ref:`complete API documentation <API>` section.

 While the command-line mode
 provides access a number of features without writing Python scripts